Mission launches to weigh Earth's water

 As the lead spacecraft lurches and drags through the Earth's uneven gravity field, the second satellite will follow 220km behind, measuring changes in their separation to the nearest micron (a thousandth of a millimetre).

-"That is about a tenth of the width of a human hair over the distance between Los Angeles and San Diego," Dr Frank Flechtner, the Grace-FO project manager at GFZ, told BBC News.
+"That is about a tenth of the width of a human hair over the distance between Los Angeles and San Diego," Prof Frank Flechtner, the Grace-FO project manager at GFZ, told BBC News.

 What the Grace concept is brilliant at sensing is the big changes that occur in the hydrological cycle.